Dromornis Planei: The Demon Duck of Doom

-The Demon Duck of Doom, Bullockornis Planei, was an eight-foot-tall flightless bird that weighed in at over 500 pounds.
-It’s extinct now, thankfully for those who like to feed the ducks and geese in the park, but in its day it was a formidable predator with a nasty beak, powerful legs and massive head.
+The Demon Duck of Doom, Dromornis planei (formerly Bullockornis planei) was an eight-foot-tall flightless bird that weighed in at over 500 pounds.
+It’s extinct now, thankfully for those who like to feed the ducks and geese in the park, but in its day it was a formidable predator with a nasty beak, powerful legs, and massive head.

 In recent times too, on the island of Madagascar, there lived a beast called Aepyornis maximus.
 Also called the Elephant Bird, this creature could weigh up to half a ton.